wcm-io-frontend/qa-infobox/README.md

 | customData | object | an object with custom key/value pairs you can manually add.
 Example {code}QaInfobox.create({ customData: { dad: "Homer", mum: "Marge" }});{code} | none |
 | jsonPath | array of strings or single string |  list of paths of JSON files with key value pairs to be shown in popup | none |

+## More detailed platform info
+OS X/Browser detection is quite complex; to avoid dependencies qa-infobox only detects the most common.
+If you want more detailed information, it is suggested you use the `platform` package to generate a `customData` object.
+The demo shows an example of that.

 ## Demo